 Mikeletes by Mecanismo

-Located in Ondarreta beach in San Sebastián, Spain, this 2,153 sq ft home has been redesigned in 2019 by Mecanismo.
+Mikeletes located in Ondarreta beach in San Sebastián, Spain, is a 2,153 sq ft modern home redesigned in 2019 by Mecanismo.

 Photography by Imagen Subliminal